zama-ai/fhevm/docs/guides/cli.md

 # Use the CLI

+This document provides instructions on how to use the Command-Line Interface (CLI) tool included in the `fhevmjs` package for encrypting integers with a blockchain's Fully Homomorphic Encryption (FHE) public key.

-fhevmjs include a Command-Line Interface (CLI) tool.
+`fhevmjs` include a CLI tool.
 With this handy utility, you can encrypt 8/16/32bits integer with the blockchain's FHE public key.

 To get started with fhevmjs CLI, first, ensure you have Node.js installed on your system.
 Next, install the fhevmjs package globally using the '-g' flag, which allows you to access the CLI tool from any directory:

 ```bash